We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 - A brief but accurate description of the problem and what repair or tradesperson may be needed, such as a plumber, glazier or joiner

-If you make an emergency call for work that is not an emergency, you will have to wait for the work to be started.
+If you make an emergency call for work that is not an emergency, you will be asked to contact Customer Services within working hours.

 What happens after you report a repair

-We will send you a copy of the work order.
-We will include a satisfaction questionnaire with it.
-When the work has been completed, please fill in the questionnaire and return it to us in the envelope provided, with any comments you may have on the work that was carried out.
+Once the work has been completed we will send you a satisfaction questionnaire via text or by mail.
+Please respond and give any comments you may have on the work that was carried out.
 This will help us to monitor the quality of our repair service.

 How long repairs will take